rodrigo-serra/perception_ros/README.md

 - returnDetectedObjects(useYolo = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)

   It returns all the objects detected by the YOLO or the detectron.
 Hence, it requires one of the nodes to be running.
+The msg type is RecognizedObjectArrayStamped.

   It takes four parameters as inputs.
 The yolo parameter tells the node to subscribe to the YOLO or to the Detectron results.